danielwiszowaty/streaming-data-warehouse/README.md

 Run the DAGs in Apache Airflow
 - `get_data_from_Yahoo_Finance` - to produce the stock data from [Yahoo Finance](https://finance.yahoo.com/) to Kafka
-- `stream_from_Kafka_to_Spark` - to submit a Spark Job which consumes the messages and streams the data to Snowflake database
+- `stream_from_Kafka_to_Spark` - to submit a Spark Job which consumes the messages and streams the data to Snowflake database and Cassandra database

 ## Images